 Instructions

-- Heat the oil in a 5-quart or larger Dutch oven over medium-high heat.
-Once the oil is shimmering, add the beef in a single layer and let cook, undisturbed, until the meat is browned and releases easily from the bottom of the pan (3-5 minutes).
-Turn the beef and repeat process to brown on each side.
+- Once the oil is shimmering, add the beef in a single layer and let it cook undisturbed until it browns and releases easily from the bottom of the pan (3-5 minutes).
+Turn the beef and repeat the process to brown on each side.

-- Add the tomatoes and onion to the pot.
-Toss well and use a wooden spoon to scrape the browned bits from the bottom of the pan.
-Add the garlic, cumin, and cayenne pepper and cook for 30 seconds.
-Pour the beef broth and vinegar into the pot and allow the contents of the pot to come to a boil.
+- Pour the beef broth and vinegar into the pot and allow the contents of the pot to come to a boil.
 Turn the heat down to low, cover, and simmer until the beef is tender (90-120 minutes).

 - Add the potatoes and cook, uncovered, over medium heat for 30-60 minutes until the potatoes are tender.